Energy Business Conference

 10:15-11:10 a.m.

-Business Track Session 2: Produced Water
+Business Track Session 2: Water Works: Innovation, Regulation, and the Path to Sustainability

 Technical Workshop A: AI & Machine Learning in the Energy Industry Part 2